ROIC

 Return on invested capital (ROIC) is closely related to ROCE.
-Like ROCE it looks at returns (usually EBITDA) free of the effects of capital structure.
+Like ROCE it looks at returns (usually EBITA) free of the effects of capital structure.
 There are a number of definitions of ROIC in use which incorporate various refinements:

 The point of all these is the same: to give investors a better idea of the return the company makes on the money it has invested in the past.
 ROCE is flattered by writing off assets, ROIC is not.
 There are a number of definitions of ROIC.
 A good starting point is:

-ROIC = EBITDA ÷(A - C - X + W)
+ROIC = EBITA ÷ ( A - C - X + W)

 where A is total assets (equivalent to debt plus equity),